rszhang56/greedy-fed/README.md

 # Federated data source selection
-The code of federated data source selection algorithms FFDS and FFDS-d.
+The code of federated data source selection algorithms FDSS and FDSSS-d.

 Our paper: Data Source Selection in Federated Learning: A Submodular Optimization Approach (DASFAA22)
 ## Usage of the algorithms